 Funded through the United States Department of Education, Foreign Language and Area Studies (FLAS) fellowships support advanced training in African languages.
 To be eligible, you must be a citizen or permanent resident of the U.S. and plan to enroll in an African language course and African area studies course.

 UC Berkeley is offering FLAS fellowships to both graduate and undergraduate students during the academic year and summer.
 Visit the Graduate Division FLAS page for more information.
+FLAS application for AY and Summer 2019 can be found here.
 The next deadline will be Wednesday, January 30, 2019. (updated)

 Other area studies programs at UC Berkeley also offer FLAS grants, which the Graduate Division administers.
 Please check the Graduate Fellowship Deadlines website for FLAS deadlines as well as other UC Berkeley Fellowship deadlines.